 Objective of Policy

-The Collection Development Policy of the Lancaster Public Library (LPL) formally outlines principles and responsibility for the selection of books, audiovisual materials, and other items which make up the collection of the LPL and its two branch libraries in Leola and Mountville.
+The Collection Development Policy of the Lancaster Public Library (LPL) formally outlines principles and responsibility for the selection of books, audiovisual materials, and other items which make up the collection of the LPL and its branch library in Mountville.

 Role of the Lancaster Public Library